OpenSecuritySummit/oss2018/content/outcomes/tracks/CISO/working-sessions/cyber-risk-modeling.md

 ### The NIST Cybersecurity Framework (NIST CSF)

-The Framework consists of three (3) parts; the Core, Implementation Tiers and the Profile.
+The Framework consists of three parts; the Core, Implementation Tiers and the Profile.

 1. The Framework Core provides a set of five activities to achieve specific cybersecurity outcomes, divided into five functions: Identify, Protect, Detect, Respond, and Recover.
 2. The Implementation Tiers provide context on how you view cybersecurity risk and your processes currently in place to manage risk.
 3. The Framework Profile aligns your cybersecurity activities with business requirements, risk tolerances, and resources, enables you to describe your current and target cybersecurity postures, identify and prioritize opportunities for improvement, and evaluate your progress toward your target state.

-In responding to the Framework Core questionnaire, large (more than $1 billion annual rev) enterprises currently only average about 1.5 out of a possible 4 (a poor rating).
+In responding to the Framework Core questionnaire, large (more than $1 billion annual revenue) enterprises currently only average about 1.5 out of a possible 4 (a poor rating).
 Protection, detection, and recovery get the most attention.
 Response often gets less.
 Identify is often the weakest part.

 ### Cyber Readiness Evaluation (CRE) Components